cwood821/test-intro/README.md

 ## Scenarios
 - Users want to store their todos in a CSV file.
 How should we implement that functionality?
-- Users want to save their todos to a service with that has a REST API.
+- Users want to save their todos to a service which has a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer).
 How should we implement that functionality?
 - Users want a to mark a todo as in-progress.
 How should we implement that?